 About the Artist

-Julieta Beltran is a visual artist working between Guadalajara and Chicago.
-Currently, she is a candidate for a Master of Fine Arts degree at The School of the Art Institute of Chicago (2025).
-In 2020, she earned her BFA in Painting from the Rhode Island School of Design.
-Her work has been exhibited both individually and collectively within Mexico, Peru, E.E.U.U., and Europe.
-Currently, she is the recipient of the Higher Education Scholarship from the Jumex Art Foundation (2023-25).
+Julieta Beltrán Lazo is a visual artist working between Guadalajara and Chicago.
+She received her Master of Fine Arts From The School of the Art Institute of Chicago (2025) and a BFA in Painting and Drawing from the Rhode Island School of Design (2020).
+Beltran was the recipient of the Higher Education Scholarship from the Jumex Art Foundation (2023-25).
+Her work has been exhibited in Mexico, Peru, E.E.U.U., and Europe.